Now, I have never tried these honey

 If I had a bladder infection, I’m not sure I’d want to wait around to see if honey and cinnamon worked as a remedy!
 I’d be over to my doctor like a shot!
 However, the recipe says you should add 2 tablespoons of cinnamon and 1 teaspoon of honey to warm water.
 No, I think a visit to your health care professional is a better idea.

 Take 2 tablespoons of honey mixed with a quarter of a teaspoon of cinnamon before food to reduce acidity in the stomach.
+Does this work?
+I don't know, and I don't suffer from indigestion, so I'm unlikely to try it.
 Or you could take a simple antacid.
 You could also avoid any foods that you are aware can cause problems for you.

 COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET